 American painter Grant Wood is most famous for his ‘American Gothic’ – the painting of a farming couple outside their wooden Iowa home.
 If Wood’s ‘Sun Shine’ is a little less stern, it retains an element of the same rural melancholy and quietness.

 The conservatory maintains this sense of quiet while achieving an enviable level of stylishness.
-Grant restricted the palette to just two colors: the white of the flowers, walls, and fixtures and fittings, and the lively green of the plant leaves.
+Wood restricted the palette to just two colors: the white of the flowers, walls, and fixtures and fittings, and the lively green of the plant leaves.
 Shadows, soil, and coal-colored earthenware add relief.
 Install a tile floor similar to the one in the painting to achieve a cool, easy-to-clean surface in any room.

 Dining Room – Wassily Kandinsky’s ‘Interior (My Dining Room)’